avipars/ImageConverter/README.md

 ![image](https://github.com/avipars/ImageConverter/assets/5733247/aa942aac-0236-401a-8e69-37eff07625e0)

+Download/Run:

+* Go to [Releases](https://github.com/avipars/ImageConverter/releases) and click on "ImageConverter.zip" in the latest release, then extract the file and now click on "ImageConverter.exe" to run

+* Can be used as a portable exe but you need to have the "Magick.NET.Core.dll"  in the same folder as exe

+Alternateively, you can compile it yourselv via Visual Studio 2022

 Application:

-* Can be used as a portable exe but you need to have the Masgisk.NET.Core DLL (13.4.0) in the same folder as exe

-* Uses WPF, .Net 7.0, Masgisk (for image conversions)
+* Uses WPF, .Net 7.0, Masgisk (for image conversions) Version 13.4.0 - at time of publishing

 Convert: